ROKAS RENEWABLES, A PIONEER IN THE DEVELOPMENT OF WIND ENERGY IN GREECE

 ACTIVITIES & PROJECTS

-Rokas Renewables currently, operates 21 wind farms and 4 photovoltaic (PV) parks with a total installed capacity of 335.1 MW, spread across Greece (in the regions of Central Greece, Crete, Thrace, Thessaly, the Peloponnese and Dodecanese) and Cyprus.
-By the end of 2022, the company plans to connect three new wind farms in Greece amounting to 106 MW and bringing total capacity to 441.5 MW.
+Rokas Renewables currently operates 24 wind and 4 photovoltaic (PV) parks with a total installed capacity of 406.5 MW, spread across Greece (in the regions of Central Greece, Crete, Thrace, West Macedonia, Thessaly, Peloponnese and Dodecanese) and Cyprus.
+By mid-year 2023, the company will connect another 35 wind MW bringing its total capacity to 441.5 MW.

-Also, the company is developing a resilient and dynamic pipeline of new projects with a balanced mix of mature wind and PV projects in Greece, with plans to install 360 MW additional capacity by 2025.
+The company is also developing a resilient and dynamic pipeline of new projects with a balanced mix of mature wind, solar and storage projects in Greece, with plans to install significant additional capacity by 2025.